FrancescaPeru/project-site/report.md

 ### Step 1

 We chose the _Basilica di Santo Stefano_ as our first topic.
 Then, we examined the ArCo ontology to see to which class the churches belong.
 We found two classes: a more general one (arco:ImmovableCulturalProperty) and a more specific one (arco:ArchitecturalOrLandscapeHeritage).
-We chose ImmovableCulturalProperty.
+We chose "ImmovableCulturalProperty".
 Then we did the first query in order to find the _Basilica di Santo Stefano_ on ArCo, and we also employed the keyword **DISTINCT** to be sure not to have any duplicates in the results.

 ```js
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>